NATIONAL ASSOCIATION OF SCHOOL RESOURCES OFFICERS, INC.

 ARTICLE VIII ELECTION OF OFFICERS AND DIRECTORS

 Section 8.01 Election of Directors: Each Regional Director shall be elected to a two (2) year term of office.
-All Regular Members, in good standing within the designated region, shall elect their Regional Director by mailed ballot returnable to the person or committee designated by the Board.
+All Regular Members, in good standing within the designated region, shall elect their Regional Director by mailed ballot or by a secured electronic voting method returnable to the person or committee designated by the Board.

 Section 8.02 Nominations: A Regular Member, in good standing, may nominate a candidate for Regional Director for his or her region, which nomination must be accepted by the nominee, in writing, to the chairman of the election committee (“Election Committee”) or the Secretary on or before April 1stof any election year.

 Section 8.03 Notice and Balloting: Whenever a regional office for election is challenged, a biography, photograph and campaign platform, if any, of each candidate will be mailed with ballots to those Regular Members entitled to vote.
-Ballots will be mailed to the last known business address of each Regular Member in good standing, together with a pre-printed return envelope at least forty-five (45) days prior to the annual meeting of the membership, which ballots must be returned within fifteen (15) days of the annual meeting.
+Except where an election is conducted electronically, ballots will be mailed to the last known business address of each Regular Member in good standing, together with a pre-printed return envelope at least forty-five (45) days prior to the annual meeting of the membership, which ballots must be returned within fifteen (15) days of the annual meeting.
 Electronic voting and notices may be utilized, if approved by the board, consistent with Florida law.

 Section 8.04 Certification of Election: The Elections Committee shall be responsible to count all ballots returned within the time prescribed by these bylaws, and shall certify each election for office.
 Elected Officers shall assume their office upon the adjournment of the annual meeting.

-Section 8.05 Election of Officers: Each Officer, except those who take office by succession, shall be nominated and elected by written ballot for a two-year term.
+Section 8.05 Election of Officers: Each Officer, except those who take office by succession, shall be nominated for a two-year term.
 Nomination for office shall be made by a Regular Member in good standing and shall be accepted by the nominee, in writing, to the chairman of the Elections Committee or the Secretary and shall meet all other requirements required by the bylaws or the policy and procedures of NASRO before the nomination can be accepted.
-Officers, other than Regional Directors, shall be elected by ballot at the annual meeting of the Regular Members.
+Officers, other than Regional Directors, shall be elected by electronic ballot by the Regular Members.
 Sections 8.02, 8.03 and 8.04 of these bylaws shall also apply to the election of Officers.
-With the exception of the initial Officers of NASRO, in order to be elected as an Officer of NASRO, a Regular Member must have served one full term as a Regional Director at the time of assuming his/her new office.
+With the exception of the initial Officers of NASRO, in order to be elected as an Officer of NASRO, a Regular Member, whose dues are current, must have served one full term as a Regional Director at the time of assuming his/her new office.

 ARTICLE IX INDEMNIFICATION